protonemedia/laravel-splade-docs/manual-installation.md

 ## Client-side

-On the frontend, you need to make sure [Tailwind CSS 3.0](https://tailwindcss.com) and [Vue 3.0](https://vuejs.org) are configured properly.
+On the frontend, you must ensure [Tailwind CSS 3.0](https://tailwindcss.com) and [Vue 3.0](https://vuejs.org) are correctly configured.
 Then, install the Splade frontend package:

 ```bash
 npm install @protonemedia/laravel-splade